Podcast: Leading Your Company into the Wikis, Blogs, and Social Networks of Web 2.0

 Get new posts delivered straight to your inbox.

 I'm a technical writer based in the California San Francisco Bay area.
-Topics I write about topics related to technical communication — Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, academics, and more.
-I'm interested in simplifying complexity, API documentation, visual communication, information architecture and findability, developer documentation, and more.
-If you're a professional or aspiring technical writer, be sure to subscribe to email updates using the form above.
+In this blog, I write about topics related to technical communication — Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, academics, and more.
+I'm interested in simplifying complexity, API documentation, visual communication, information architecture and findability, and more.
+If you're a technical writer of any kind (progressional, transitioning, student), be sure to subscribe to email updates using the form above.
 You can learn more about me here.
 You can also contact me with questions.